4 Steps to Writing a Policy Document For Your Bank and Credit Union

 For example, let’s say an employee asks, “When should I refill an ATM?”
 From your documented policy, they learn that they need to do it now.
 At the bottom of the policy, you provide a link to the procedure (or procedures) that walks them through how to do it.

 This is important because you might have 20 different procedures related to the same policy.
 Refilling one type of ATM might have a different procedure than refilling another ATM.
 You can easily link to those procedures from the policy.

 The same is true for your procedures.
 In the procedure for refilling an ATM, include a link to the policy at the top that explains when ATMs should be refilled.

 It saves your employees time and makes it easier to complete tasks.

 Ready to build on your documented policies with written procedures?

 Having your policies documented for your bank and credit union will help your employees know what they can and can’t do.
 The next step is helping employees complete tasks.
 Written procedures can walk your employees through how to handle different situations step by step.

-With a ScreenSteps knowledge base, it is easy to create, store, and share all of your documented policies, processes, and procedures with your company.
+With a ScreenSteps knowledge base for banks and credit unions, it is easy to create, store, and share all of your documented policies, processes, and procedures with your company.
 Our cloud-based knowledge base has a robust search engine that helps your employees find the resources they need in the moment they need them.